 All bedrooms are big, however, the romantic Prestige Suite is definitely the best room in the house.
 It’s also the most private with a fabulous roof terrace, where you can sunbathe on pink-cushioned loungers.
 A wall of glass floods the room with light, while the room itself is open to the eaves, giving a lovely sense of space.
 This room sleeps 2 adults.

 The Junior Suite (sleeps up to 5) has a bedroom, a big bathroom and a smaller one, and a small separate sitting room with a sofabed, so it would work well for a family; there's space for a rollaway bed too.
 On the plus side, this room is a little more private, being on the first floor.
-It also has its own patch of garden.
+It also has its own patch of garden a short walk away.

 No other meals are served at Alegria, but you’ll find an honesty bar in the pool house.
 There’s Belgian beer, French rosé by the glass, tea and coffee, then chocolate and ice creams.

 Dinner in Aups or the surrounding villages is no hardship.
 We had a good steak at L’Aiguière, just above the square, where you eat on the terrace in summer.
 Le Caillou offers French food with a Moroccan twist; the service is friendly, the food well priced.
 Le Provençal does exactly what it says on the can, serves earthy Provençal fare at excellent prices.
 If you find yourself up at the lake and want a good lunch, go to Café du Midi at Bauduen for its great views and tasty food.

 - Coffee maker